 What Your Child Can Expect

-From the very first time your child comes in Dr. Macalik’s office, we’ll work at getting to know him or her and helping them be glad to be here.
+From the very first time your child comes in Arlington TX pediatric dentist office of Dr. Macalik’s, we’ll work at getting to know him or her and helping them be glad to be here.
 If your child is apprehensive about the visit, we will ensure the visit is tailor-made to calm any fears.
 Our primary goal is to make it an enjoyable experience, to help your child develop healthy attitudes about dental care and prevention.

 Visiting the dentist can actually be fun!
 Call us to make an appointment, or visit our request an appointment page.